Denver Jews rally around Dr. Tre Pennie, Texas Republican Candidate for Congress

 He spoke for about 15 minutes and acknowledged the rise in social acceptance of anti-Semitic and false narratives seeking to undermine the historic Black and Jewish relationship.
 He expressed that it was important for America to maintain its 72-year geo-political and strategic partnership with Israel and he formally condemned the Boycott, Divestment and Sanction Movement; which sought to isolate Israel from the international world.
 He also expressed the importance of preserving history, so that future generations won't be manipulated by misleading narratives seeking to divide us and impede our quest for global peace.

-Dr. Pennie's comments were timely, considering that following week, two historic events occurred: The National Urban League partner with the AJC to declare the post-Labor Day period as Black-Jewish Unity Week and the United States brokered a historic peace agreement with Israel, the United Arab Emirates and Bahrain.
+Dr. Pennie's comments were timely, considering that the following week, two historic events occurred: The National Urban League partnered with the AJC to declare the post-Labor Day period as Black-Jewish Unity Week and the United States brokered a historic peace agreement with Israel, the United Arab Emirates and Bahrain.
 Now, as the Jewish community prepares for Rosh Hashanah (Jewish New Year) and Yom Kippur (Day of Atonement), it can rest easy knowing that America is still upholding its promise of peace.

 At the conclusion of the Denver event, Andrea Hyatt, one of the event sponsors, stated, "I wish everyone in Dallas could have heard how sincere and eloquent Dr. Tre Pennie spoke.
 It was truly an honor for members of the Denver Jewish community to set an example for others to follow in support of his candidacy.
 He will definitely be a great asset for our country."